 The Fellowship Program is committed to the health of all trainees.
 Activities are scheduled throughout the year to encourage Fellows in self care.
-Fellows are encouraged to ask the Program Director or their supervisors for referrals to local physicans and mental health providers.
+Fellows are encouraged to ask the Program Director or their supervisors for referrals to local physicians and mental health providers.
 Additionally Fellows are encouraged to support their fellow trainees and to talk to the Program Director whenever a health concern is present.
-The FSUCOM Wellness Committee regularly send emails updating information on wellnessa ndevents for the FSUCOM community.
+The FSUCOMWellness Committee regularly send emails updating information on wellness events for the FSUCOM community.